-Grandfather Clock Chime Issues are sometimes resolved by doing some simple things.
-The chime is the songs that play on the 15 minutes, not to be confused with the strike.
-The strike is what bongs out the hours on the top of the hour.
-This section will resolve chime issues that are not movement related, and fall into the realm of being a set up issue instead of a movement issue.
-Be aware that post WW2 German mechanical clocks are such that if you spin the hands fast or stop the clock for a while, it may not chime for up to 3/4 of an hour.
-This is because it is looking for the top of the hour so it does not lose its place and mix up what song to play and when.
-Pretty smart for something with no batteries or electricity to run it.
+When a grandfather clock has issues with the chime functioning these are some basic corrections.
+The chime is the song that plays every 15 minutes and not to be confused with the strike.
+The strike is what calls out the hours after it is done with the chime song.
+This section will resolve chime issues that are not the fault of the clock movement itself.
+In other words what falls into the realm of being a set up issue instead of a movement issue.
+Please note that post WW2 German mechanical clocks are designed so that if turning the hands fast or stop the clock for a long while it may not chime for up to 3/4 of an hour.
+This is because the clock is looking for the top of the hour so it does not lose its place as to when to chime.

 Could be looking for the top of the hour

 First thing to do is see if it chimes after 3/4 of an hour.
-So go forward with the minute hand with your fingers, going slow past the quarters.
-You will hear a faint click, and pause at that point and see if it starts chiming.
-If it does not go to the next and the next.
-If you spin the minute hand around for an hour on the dial, and nothing, we need to see what needs to be corrected indeed.
+Go forward with the minute hand with fingers while going slow past the quarters.
+A faint click can be heard and at that point pause and see if it starts chiming.
+If it does not chime go forward to the next and the next quarter.
+If the minute hand goes all the way around for an hour with no chime, continue to the next section.

 Weights, cables, or chains not right

-If no luck yet, time to check the weights.
-Be sure you have the heaviest weight on your right as you face the clock.
-Check the cables or chains that they are not rubbing anything on there way down to the weight.
-In other words the chains / cables are not rubbing the seat board or being pinched, or wrapped around the movement pillar, anything like this.
-Should be straight from ratchet wheel or cable drum, straight down to the clock weight, nothing rubbing.
-You see the thing is, if the cable or chain is rubbing something it will cause resistance.
-Resistance is what makes clock stop because there is not enough weight to drive through whatever is rubbing.
-So if the chain or cable is rubbing something, its just like not having the right amount of weight on the clock.
+Confirm the heaviest weight is on the right while facing the clock.
+This is the chime side of the clock and requires the heaviest weight of them all.
+Check the cables or chains that they are not rubbing anything on their way down to the weight.
+In other words, the chains or cables do not rub the seat board, pinch or wrap around the movement pillar, or anything like this.
+They should be straight from the ratchet wheel or cable drum and straight down to the clock weight with nothing rubbing.
+If the cable or chain is rubbing something it will cause resistance.
+Resistance is what makes a clock stop because there is not enough weight to drive through whatever is rubbing.
+So if the chain or cable is rubbing something it's the same as not having the right amount of weight on the clock.

 ANSO = Automatic Night Shut Off is on

 Higher end mechanical clock movements sometimes include an ANSO feature.
-This stands for Automatic night shut off, and the intention is to have the clock be silent automatically 10pm to 7am usually.
-It is possible that it thinks its night, when its really day, and therefore will not chime.
-If the clock does not chime, it will not strike, so therefore its silent.
+This stands for Automatic night shut off, and the intention is to have the clock be silent automatically from 10pm to 7am (usually).
+It is possible that it thinks it's night when it's really day, and therefore will not chime.
+If the clock does not chime it will not strike, so therefore the clock remains silent.
 This being a mechanical clock, it has no sensors to determine on its own what is night or day.
-Solution is to go around 12 hours with the clock hands, and its fixed and corrected.
-If there is an ANSO feature on your clock movement, the switch for this is usually on your left as you face the clock, at 9 o'clock you could say.
-In some situations it is between the hand shaft and the 3 o'clock selection switch in the middle of the dial.
-That is not so common however.
+Solution is to go around 12 hours with the clock hands.
+If there is an ANSO feature on the clock movement the switch would usually be on the left when facing the clock at 9 o'clock.
+On some movements it is between the hand shaft and the 3 o'clock selection switch in the middle of the dial.